ingsw2022-AM37/ingsw2022-AM37/README.md

 ### Starting game
-1) In order to launch the server you have to go with terminal in its jar folder and write: java -jar nameJar.jar --port port --port port is an optional field
+1) In order to launch the server you have to go with terminal in its jar folder and write: java -jar nameJar.jar --port port (--port port is an optional field).

 2) You have two option for launching the game: you can repeat the same procedure and write java -jar nameJar.jar --graphics cli --address address --port port or you can double click on the file for playing with graphics.
-   --address address and --port port are otpional fields.
+   (--address address and --port port are otpional fields).
 Group components:

 - ##### 10697104    Baggetto Matteo ([@Matteo-Baggetto](https://github.com/Matteo-Baggetto)) [✉ Contact Me](mailto:matteo.baggetto@mail.polimi.it)